How to Farm Chia Coin, the New Storage-Based Cryptocurrency

 Chia Farming: The Bottom Line

 During its first week of trading, Chia started with a price of around $1,600, climbed up to a peak of around $1,900, and then dropped to a minimum value of around $560.
 But then it started going up again and reached a relatively stable (which isn't really stable at all) $1,000 or so on Friday.
-A couple more exchanges have joined the initial trio, with OKex accounting for around 67% of trades right now.
+A couple more exchanges have joined the initial trio, with OKex accounting for over 60% of trades right now, but AOFEX just popped up and could more than double the trading volume it seems.

+At the time of this update, Chia's price has now reached over $1,200 again; whether it stays there is the bigger question.
+However, if you think that seems far too high, consider the market cap of Bitcoin, Ethereum, and other popular coins.
+Chia, even with the 21 million XCH premine (the "Strategic Reserve"), has a market cap of around $27 billion — only $628 million if you omit the reserve.
+With crypto coins currently at $2.37 trillion combined, there are clearly a lot of folks interested in the market.

 More importantly than just price is volume of trading.
 The first day saw only $11 million in trades, but Thursday/Friday has chalked up over 10X as much action.
-It might be market manipulation, as cryptocurrencies are full of such shenanigans, but anyone that claimed Chia was going to fade away after the first 12 hours of trading clearly missed the boat.
+It might be market manipulation, as cryptocurrencies are full of such shenanigans, but anyone that claimed Chia was going to fade away after the first 12 hours of trading clearly missed the mark (for now).

 Unlike other cryptocurrencies, Chia will take a lot more effort to bring more plots online, but we're still seeing an incredibly fast ramp in allocated netspace.
 It's currently at 2.7 EiB, which is a 55% increase just in the past four days.
 We'll probably see that fast rate of acceleration for at least a few weeks, before things start to calm down and become more linear in nature.